BlockstreamResearch/dicemix/doc/protocol.md

  the finite field.
  * String constants such as `"KE"` are symbolic, their actual representation as bytes is defined below.
+ * Every peer `p` signs all its messages using the respective long-term signing key `p.ltsk`.
+ The signatures are omitted in the pseudocode for readability.
+A peer who receives an incorrectly signed message is immediately treats the sending peer as offline and discards the message.

 ### Pseudocode
 ```